n0ne0ther/AlphaSuiteGrok/CONTRIBUTING.md

 For a detailed, step-by-step guide on how to structure your strategy file and implement the required methods, please refer to the **"Adding a New Trading Strategy"** section in the main README.md.
 We've provided a comprehensive breakdown of each required method with examples.

+## Contributing a New Scanner

+Similar to strategies, you can extend the platform's capabilities by adding custom market scanners.
+The Market Scanner page is designed to automatically discover and load any new scanner you create.

+The process involves creating a self-contained Python file in the `scanners/` directory that defines a class inheriting from `BaseScanner`.

+For a complete guide on how to create a scanner, define its parameters, and implement its logic, please see the **"Adding a New Scanner"** section in the main README.md.

 We are excited to see what new strategies you come up with!